High School Course Catalog

 We use team teaching to maximize student-teacher interaction, and we organize the classes according to age.
 This method provides an opportunity for individualized attention and skill development.
 During the fall and spring our classes are conducted outdoors; in the winter, we teach classes in our large and small gymnasiums, fitness room and our apparatus room.

 High school students can begin to focus on developing their own program of life fitness, and the high school courses are designed to show students their many options.
 For the teachers, working with high school students is more like sharing their own ongoing learning process in both its physical and creative aspects.
 We take more risks, understand more precisely, and strive harder toward mastery.

 Two major areas constitute the high school program: recreational classes and interscholastic teams.
 We encourage the students to join in all activities.
-High school classes are offered in adventure training, aquatics, badminton, basketball, climbing, cycling, exercise, fencing, flag football, floor hockey, karate, Parkour, physioball, Pilates, running, soccer, softball, “Sports, Games, and Fitness,” table tennis, tap dance, ultimate Frisbee, volleyball, weight training, and yoga.
-High school students may join interscholastic teams in baseball, basketball, cross-country, fencing, gymnastics, soccer, softball, squash, track and field, and volleyball.
+High school classes are offered in adventure training, basketball, climbing, cycling, exercise, flag football, floor hockey, karate, Parkour, physioball, Pilates, racquet games, running, “Sports, Games, and Fitness,” table tennis, ultimate frisbee, weight training, and yoga.
+High school students may join interscholastic teams in baseball, basketball, gymnastics, soccer, softball, track and field, indoor track and volleyball.